If your term life insurance policy is approaching the end of its term, you probably have a few questions, such as:

 Life insurance companies are in the business to make a profit.
 They will never offer a deal that is not more profitable for them, than it is for you — and the guaranteed renewable feature is no exception.

-As a matter of fact, the life insurance renewal premium rates for a 10-year term policy can be as high as five to 20 times the initial rate!
+As a matter of fact, the policy renewal premium rates for a 10-year term policy can be as high as five to 20 times the initial rate!
 So, there you have it — the changes to premiums that occur when you renew a policy.

 Find the best rates